Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Formalism

 \subsection{Computing Ly-$\alpha$ optical depth}

-In a semi numerical set up \citep[for examples, ][]{2024arXiv241200799Q, 2025arXiv250403384C}, the optical depth for Ly-$\alpha$ absorption is generally obtained by Fluctuating Gunn Peterson Approximation \citep[FGPA;][]{1998ASPC..148...21W}.
+In a semi-numerical set up \citep[for examples, ][]{2025PASA...42...49Q, 2025arXiv250403384C}, the optical depth for Ly-$\alpha$ absorption is generally obtained by Fluctuating Gunn Peterson Approximation \citep[FGPA;][]{1998ASPC..148...21W}.
 The approximation provides a relation between the Ly-$\alpha$ optical depth ($\tau_{\alpha}$) and the underlying density field ($\Delta$) of the IGM i.e.

-where $T$ and $\Gamma_{\mathrm{HI}}$ are the temperature and photoionization rate with $H(z)$ being the Hubble parametere at redshift $z$.
-However, this relation is applicable when we can access reasonably small scales ($\sim 10-20~\mathrm{Kpc}$) structures with very high resolution simulation.
-To apply this on coarse resolution semi numerical simulations, we need to modify the relation after properly calibrating with respect to the high resolution full hydrodynamical simulation.
-With the aim of calibration, we assume that for each coarse cell ($i$, with $4h^{-1}\mathrm{cMpc}$ resolution in this study), the Ly-$\alpha$ optical depth, $\tau_{i}$ follows power law relations with different physical quantities at the scale of pixel resolution.
-These power law indices are then calibrated with the post processing estimates of high resolution hydrodynamical simulation.
-Hence, the modified optical depth for a cell in a fully ionized state (i.e obeying ionizing equilibrium criterion) can be written as
+where $T$ and $\Gamma_{\mathrm{HI}}$ are the temperature and photoionization rate with $H(z)$ being the Hubble parameter at redshift $z$.
+However, this relation is applicable when we can access reasonably small scales ($\sim 10-20~\mathrm{Kpc}$) structures with a very high resolution simulation.
+To apply this on coarse resolution semi-numerical simulations, we need to modify the relation after properly calibrating with respect to the high resolution full hydrodynamical simulation.
+With the aim of calibration, we assumed that for each coarse cell ($i$, with $4h^{-1}\mathrm{cMpc}$ resolution in this study), the Ly-$\alpha$ optical depth, $\tau_{i}$, follows power law relations with different physical quantities at the scale of pixel resolution.
+These power law indices are then calibrated with the post-processing estimates of high-resolution hydrodynamical simulations.
+Hence, the modified optical depth for a cell in a fully ionized state (i.e, obeying ionizing equilibrium criterion) can be written as

 where $\Delta_i$, $T_i$ and $\Gamma_{\mathrm{HI},i}$ are the overdensity, temperature and photoionization rate for the $i$-th cell respectively with $k$ is a normalization factor.
-We utilize the full hydrodynamical simulation, Nyx, to estimate the different indices, as we shall discuss in the next paragraph.
+We utilized the full hydrodynamical simulation, Nyx, to estimate the different indices, as we shall discuss in the next paragraph.
 On the other side, the optical depth for a neutral region can be assumed to be very large, providing essentially zero transmitted flux.
 Hence, the effective transmitted flux in each cell is given by